BlockResearchGroup/compas_tno/README.md

-# compas_thrust
+# compas_tno

-Compas_thrust performs masonry assessment by means of optimisation with multiple objectives in Funicular Thrust Networks.
+compas_tno performs masonry assessment by means of optimisation with multiple objectives in Funicular Thrust Networks.